akashnag/ash/CONTRIBUTING.md

 If you find any issue, please report it first before submitting a PR.
 If you can help with implementing any of the features above (prioritize issues and major changes, before moving on to new features), please submit a PR, or contact me on [Gitter](https://gitter.im/akashnag/ash) for more information.

+## Design Goals

+The long-term goal for this project is to be a [VS Code](https://code.visualstudio.com/) alternative for the terminal.

 ## Project Struture

 The source code for the project is in the `/ash/src` folder.
 It uses the curses library to perform all screen-drawing functions.
 The project contains the following packages: